Stortebecker/secretome_prediction/README.rst

 If you use this workflow directly, or a derivative of it, in work leading to a scientific publication, please cite:

-Sigloch, FC, Knopf, JD, Weisser, J, Gomez-Auli, A, Biniossek, ML, and Schilling, O, Proteomic analysis of silenced cathepsin B expression suggests non-proteolytic cathepsin B functionality, BBA Mol.Cell., submitted
+F.C.
+Sigloch, J.D.
+Knopf, J. Weißer, A. Gomez-Auli, M.L.
+Biniossek, A. Petrera, et al., Proteomic analysis of silenced cathepsin B expression suggests non-proteolytic cathepsin B functionality, Biochim.
+Biophys.
+Acta - Mol.
+Cell Res.
+1863 (2016) 2700–2709. doi:10.1016/j.bbamcr.2016.08.005. https://www.ncbi.nlm.nih.gov/pubmed/27526672

 Licence (MIT)
 =============